 CS:GO has the option to toggle raw input on/off.
 If it is switched on (which it is by default), then your Windows sensitivity settings do not affect your in-game sensitivity.
 If raw input is turned off, however, then your Windows sensitivity settings will affect your in-game sensitivity.

-As a result you will need to check your Windows sensitivity settings and enter them into our calculator in order to generate an accurate eDPI.
+You will need to check your Windows sensitivity settings and enter them into our CS:GO eDPI calculator in order to generate an accurate eDPI.

 The quickest way to check your Windows sensitivity is by doing the following:

 1. Hold Win+R on your keyboard, to bring up the run command window.

 2. Search for “main.cpl” and click OK.

 3. Click the “Pointer Options” tab, then under the “Motion” heading it will display a slider with 11 increments (default is 6/11).
 This is your Windows sensitivity.